BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 The v3 is not perfect, but it is quite well optimized, reliable and scalable.

 We are thinking about V4 and saving 20% of the costs by removing the NLB.
 We also identified some possible improvements, adding cache on HAProxy for example, or using HAProxy Agent Check so that the weight of the servers in HAProxy is driven directly by the servers, using the Amazon metrics on network performances.
-Another promising performance improvement could be to use HAProxy on ARM, it will be worth testing.
+Another promising performance improvement could be to use HAProxy on ARM as Graviton type instances offer significant discounts, it will be worth testing.

 In parallel, we also invest time on CMAF which is for us, the long-term objective.